Kosovo national football team: After breakup of Yugoslavia

-After Kosovo War
+During UN administration

 On 7 September 2002, Kosovo for first time after the Kosovo War played a friendly match against Albania and the match ended with a 0–1 home minimal defeat and the starting line-up of that match was Ahmet Beselica (GK), Ardian Kozniku, Arsim Abazi, Besnik Kollari, Fadil Ademi, Faruk Statovci, Ismet Munishi, Mehmet Dragusha, Sunaj Keqi, Xhevdet Llumnica and Zenun Selimi.

 One of the most important international matches was a 1–0 win over Saudi Arabia played on 15 June 2007.
 It was the first time that Kosovo played against a team that has taken part in the FIFA World Cup and the winning goal was scored by Kristian Nushi from the penalty kick on the 84th minute.
 On 22 April 2006, Kosovo achieved their biggest win, defeating Monaco 7–1.
 If one included matches played before Kosovo became a FIFA member, this scoreline is their best result yet.